What you need to do if you need to self-isolate and live in a shared home with others.

-If you live in a shared house, you must tell those you live with if you:
+If you live and share your home with others, you must tell them if you:

 - feel unwell and think you may have coronavirus

 Types of shared accommodation